 Research and Development Expenses.
-Research and development expenses decreased \$1.8 million for the three months ended September 30, 2011, to \$1.7 million, from \$3.5 million for the three months ended September 30, 2010.
-This decrease was primarily due to manufacturing development expenses incurred during the three months ended September 30, 2010 in preparation for the commercialization of OFIRMEV that were not incurred during the quarter ended September 30, 2011.
-Additionally, we reduced our estimated regulatory fees that we anticipate incurring in 2011.
+Research and development expenses decreased \$1.2 million for the three months ended March 31, 2012, to \$1.5 million, from \$2.7 million for the three months ended March 31, 2011.
+This decrease was primarily due to a reduction in labor related costs as a result of a reduction in force implemented in the fourth quarter of 2011.
+This reduction mostly impacted our research and development group as we reallocated our resources to focus on the commercialization of OFIRMEV and reduce program costs that were not directly related to such efforts.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased \$12.8 million, to \$19.9 million, for the three months ended September 30, 2011, compared to \$7.1 million for the comparable period in 2010.
-This increase was primarily due to costs related to the approximately 150 hospital sales specialists that we hired following the FDA approval of OFIRMEV in November 2010, including labor-related costs, travel expenses and selling and education related costs.
-Further, we incurred additional marketing and promotion expenses, medical affairs costs and legal fees during the three months ended September 30, 2011 as compared to 2010, in support of the commercial launch of OFIRMEV.
+Selling, general and administrative expenses increased \$3.5 million, to \$23.5 million, for the three months ended March 31, 2012, compared to \$20.0 million for the comparable period in 2011.
+This increase was primarily due to increased commissions paid to our hospital sales specialists as a result of our increased revenue, combined with increased selling costs incurred by our sales specialists as they implement a variety of marketing programs to inform customers about OFIRMEV.
+We front-loaded the timing of many of these programs to the first-half of 2012.
+In addition, our legal fees increased during the three months ended March 31, 2012 as compared to the comparable period in 2011, primarily related to our patent infringement litigation.